dezeroku/homelab/README.md

 A bunch of charts to be installed, that will cover:

-1. certificates generation
+1. cert-manager for certificates generation (Route53 DNS solver under the hood)
-2. incoming traffic redirection
+2. ingress-nginx for reverse proxying
-3. monitoring
+3. kube-prometheus-stack for monitoring

 How to deploy: